Using Contracted Solution Graphs for Solving Reconfiguration Problems: Recoloring Chordal Graphs

 \begin{proof} We prove the statement by induction over $2|V|-|T|$.
-If $T=V(G)$, then $\C^c_k(G,T)$ is isomorphic to $\C_k(G)$, with trivial label function (Proposition~\ref{propo:recolLeaf}), so this is an $(m,k)$-color-complete graph (since $T$ is a clique).
+If $T=V(G)$, then $\C^c_k(G,T)$ is isomorphic to $\C_k(G)$, with the trivial label function (Lemma~\ref{propo:recolLeaf}), so this is an $(m,k)$-color-complete graph (since $T$ is a clique).
 Now assume that $T\not=V(G)$.